-There are two types of substitutions in Fantasy Champions League: Auto subs and manual substitutions.
+There are two types of substitutions in the Fantasy Champions League: Auto-subs and manual substitutions.
 What are their basics and how to use them as a part of a successful UCL Fantasy strategy?

 This article is a part of a series: How to play Champions League Fantasy

-With manual substitutions, you can directly sub out players in your team and replace them with players from your team that are yet to play.
+With manual substitutions, you can directly sub out players in your team and replace them with players from your team who are yet to play.

 Between matchdays, you can make an unlimited number of substitutions as you play around with your squad.